 We used to plaster walls, ceilings, practically every surface you could touch, with wallpaper.

-Today it seems like we are seeing more “accent wallpaper walls.”
+Today it seems like we are seeing more “accent walls.”
 In an effort to keep up with the trends (just kidding), I’m adding a little faux brick wallpaper to my kitchen.
 I’m going to share all about the process of how to apply wallpaper and a few thoughts on peel and stick vs. regular wallpaper.

 Since we moved to our rustic beach cottage about six months ago, I’ve already added wallpaper to a few areas.
-I love the touch of color it added to our mudroom and the fun accent wall I created in my daughters vintage chic bedroom makeover.
+I love the touch of color it added to our coastal style mudroom and the fun accent wall I created in my daughters vintage chic bedroom makeover.